-Implications for Research, Policy, and Practice
+Implications for research, policy and practice

-This study has important implications for stakeholders in public health and policy makers who target prevention and health promotion using digital technologies and governmental bodies and trusted health organizations that provide curated health app portals.
+This research has important implications for stakeholders in public health and policymakers that target prevention and health promotion using digital technologies, and governmental bodies and trusted health organisations that provide curated health app portals.
 Low awareness, low app literacy skills, lack of availability on all major app stores, and lack of recommendation in primary care were identified as factors limiting the uptake of health apps in general and on curated app portals.
-These factors are important for improving the uptake of health apps.
-Selection was described as difficult.
-Therefore, there is a need for public guidance on how to identify evidence-based tools [18,22] and for health practitioners to promote and advise their patients on how to select appropriate health and well-being apps [40].
+These are factors are important to consider for improving the uptake of health apps.
+The selection was described as difficult.
+Hence, there is a need for public guidance on how to identify evidence-based tools [18, 22], and for health practitioners to promote and advise their patients on how to select appropriate health and wellbeing apps [40].
 Raising awareness of such tools through both online and offline promotion channels might provide better access to effective apps.

-Our findings could also help developers to reconsider the ways in which apps are currently presented on commercial app stores and app portals, which might, in turn, increase the uptake of evidence-informed health apps.
-The idea of selecting an app from a health app portal was appealing to all participants, although individuals' needs were not met.
-These findings describe essential barriers and facilitators related to participants' capability, opportunity, and motivation to take up health and well-being apps.
+Our findings could also help developers reconsider the ways in which apps are currently presented on commercial app stores and app portals, which might in turn increase the uptake of evidence-informed health apps.
+The idea of selecting an app from a health app portal was appealing to all participants, although individuals' needs were not currently met.
+These findings describe essential barriers and facilitators related to participants' capability, opportunity and motivation to take up health and wellbeing apps.
 For example, app descriptions and presentations that better align with individuals' needs may increase the uptake of health apps on health app portals.
-These findings can also be used to inform the development of interventions that specifically aim to promote the uptake of and engagement with evidence-informed health and well-being apps, a priority within the NHS long-term plan (ie, digital first).
-By targeting the identified psychological influences on app uptake through further interventional work, organizations that provide app portals (eg, the NHS and PHE) should be able to increase their impact by helping people to better select appropriate apps.
-A summary of the recommendations for policy makers, providers, and developers is presented in Textbox 1.
+These findings can also be used to inform the development of interventions that specifically aim to promote the uptake of and engagement with evidence-informed health and wellbeing apps, a priority within the NHS Long Term Plan (i.e. 'digital first').
+By targeting the identified psychological influences on app uptake through further interventional work, organisations that provide app portals (e.g. the NHS, PHE) should be able to increase their impact through helping people to better select appropriate apps.
+A summary of recommendations for policy makers, providers and developers is presented in Table 2.

-Textbox 1.
-Recommendations for policy makers, industry, health care providers, and app developers based on the Capability, Opportunity, Motivation-Behavior model for a better uptake of health and well-being apps.
+Table 2.
+Recommendations for policy makers, industry, health care providers and app developers for a better uptake of health and wellbeing apps.